8 Surprising Benefits to Growing a Garden

-Working a garden is good Exercise
+Working In a Garden is Good Exercise

 Hauling bags of mulch or wielding a pitchfork to layer the mulch on your gardening beds is probably as good as (or maybe even better than) lifting weights.
-Even just walking around checking out what’s growing is good for your body.
+Even just walking around checking out what’s growing is good for your physical health.

-Gardening can be a form of Therapy
+Gardening Can Be a Form of Therapy

 For some, (though not all) gardening is a form of therapy.
 Out in nature among the plants and the bees can oftentimes provide a sense of peace.

-Whether you tend a huge vegetable garden or just a few flowers, being outdoors is good for your body.
+Whether you tend a huge vegetable garden or just a few flowers, being outdoors is good for your body and soul.
 Nature has a way of clearing our minds and allowing us time to think.

 Recent Food Scares

 Growing your own food is one way to avoid some of these dangers.
-When you grow the food, you know how it is handled from seed to your table.
+When you grow the food in your home garden, you know how it is handled from seed to your table.
 And that leads me right into my next point…

 By growing your own food, you know where it comes from.
 You know that it was watered with good water and that your hands were washed before you picked the food.